harshalyaravalkar/EDA_IPL_data/README.md

   - **Venue Analysis**: Study of the impact of different venues on match outcomes.

 - **Visualizations**:
-  - Interactive plots using libraries like Matplotlib, Seaborn, and Plotly.
+  - Interactive plots using libraries like Matplotlib, Seaborn.
   - Visualizations to explore match results, player statistics, and team performances.
   - Comparative analysis of teams and players through insightful visualizations.